9 Signs You Might Have HPV, Because The Symptoms Can Be Subtle

 2. You Have Bumps On Or Around Your Anus

-As women's health expert Dr. Amir Marashi tells me, these bumps can appear in other places, too.
-Depending on the areas that were exposed during sex, you might notice them cropping up around your butt.
-While not cause for concern, definitely tell your gynecologist.
+Depending on the areas that were exposed to the virus during sex, you might also notice them cropping up around your butt.
+While not cause for concern, you may still want to tell your gynecologist, especially if you're looking for treatment options.

 3. There Are Sores In Your Mouth

-If you have oral HPV, you might experience some ulcer-like sores in your mouth, so keep an eye out for anything that feels or looks odd.
-"Most often the signs are subtle," registered dental hygienist Anastasia Turchetta tells Bustle.
+If you have oral HPV, you might experience some ulcer-like sores in your mouth, so keep an eye out for anything that feels or looks out of the ordinary.
+"Most often the signs are subtle," registered dental hygienist Anastasia Turchetta, tells Bustle.
 "HPV is a sneaky virus in that it will be likely located toward the base of your tongue, within the tonsillar pillars or soft palate."

 4. Your Voice Is Hoarse

-Because HPV ulcers can occur in your throat, you might experience hoarseness that doesn't go away, Turchetta tells me.
-This is especially true if the ulcers are located at the base of your tongue or in your throat, where they'll be all sorts of annoying.
+Because HPV ulcers can crop up in your throat, you might experience hoarseness that doesn't go away, Turchetta tells me.
+This is especially true if the ulcers are located at the base of your tongue or in your throat, where they may impact the sound of your voice.

 5. You're Having Difficulty Swallowing

-You might also experience difficulty swallowing, when or if the virus makes its way down your throat.
-(Which, of course, can happen after having oral sex with an infected partner.)
-This is thanks to it affecting your tonsils, Turchetta tells me.
-Definitely not something you should ignore.
+If you have HPV, you might also experience difficulty swallowing, when or if the virus makes its way down your throat.
+(Which, of course, can happen after having oral sex with a partner who also has HPV.)

 6. There's A Lump In Your Neck